equivalent/equivalent.github.io/_posts/til/2021-12-23-change-elasticsearch-memory-usage-on-osx-macbook-homebrew.md

 This will use 1 GB of Ram

-if I want even less I can do
+if I want even less memory consumption I can do

 ```